-This report presents the results of an initial screening to assess the potential suitability of the Town of Blind River area against five initial screening criteria using readily available information.
-The initial screening focused on the Town of Blind River and the area to the north of the Town.
+This report presents the results of an initial screening to assess the potential suitability of the Town of Spanish area against five initial screening criteria using readily available information.
+The initial screening focused on the Town of Spanish.
 As outlined in NWMO's site selection process (NWMO, 2010), the five initial screening criteria relate to: having sufficient space to accommodate surface and underground facilities, being outside protected areas and heritage sites, absence of known groundwater resources at repository depth, absence of known economically exploitable natural resources and avoiding known hydrogeologic and geologic conditions that would make an area or site unsuitable for hosting a deep geological repository.

-The review of readily available information and the application of the five initial screening criteria did not identify any obvious conditions that would exclude the Town of Blind River from further consideration in the NWMO site selection process.
-The initial screening indicates that the areas underlain by the Ramsey-Algoma Granitoid Complex within and north of the Town are potentially suitable for hosting a deep geological repository.
-Potential suitability within the boundaries of the Town of Blind River is limited to small areas.
-However, there are large portions of land north to the Town that are potentially suitable.
-The areas underlain by the rocks of the Huronian Supergroup, which dominate the bedrock geology of the Town, are likely unsuitable for hosting a deep geological repository due to their heterogeneity, structural complexity and potential for natural resources.
+The review of readily available information and the application of the five initial screening criteria did not identify any obvious conditions that would exclude the Town of Spanish from further consideration in the NWMO site selection process.
+The initial screening indicates that the Town of Spanish contains areas that are potentially suitable for hosting a deep geological repository.
+The bedrock geology in these areas is dominated by the Ramsey-Algoma Granitoid Complex, which covers the northern half of the Town and extends well beyond the municipal boundaries to the west, north and east.
+While the Cutler Pluton warrants further consideration as a potential host rock for the repository, its extent within the Town is insufficient for accommodating the repository's underground facilities within the boundaries of the Town.
+The rocks of the Huronian Supergroup, which cover the southern portion of the Town, are likely unsuitable for hosting a deep geological repository due to their compositional heterogeneity, structural complexity and potential for natural resources.

-It is important to note that at this early stage of the site selection process, the intent of the initial screening is not to confirm the suitability of the Town of Blind River, but rather to identify whether there are any obvious conditions that would exclude it from further consideration in the site selection process.
-Should the Town of Blind River remain interested in continuing with the site selection process, several years of progressively more detailed studies would be required to confirm and demonstrate whether the Town of Blind River contains sites that can safely contain and isolate used nuclear fuel.
+It is important to note that at this early stage of the site selection process, the intent of the initial screening is not to confirm the suitability of the Town of Spanish, but rather to identify whether there are any obvious conditions that would exclude it from further consideration in the site selection process.
+Should the Town of Spanish remain interested in continuing with the site selection process, several years of progressively more detailed studies would be required to confirm and demonstrate whether the Town of Spanish contains sites that can safely contain and isolate used nuclear fuel.